Skip to content

 "How to database" (aggregate_output.sqlite) aggregates results for the nodeA and nodeB.
 Both of the nodes have a wind power plant and nodeA has a coal power plant.
 The demand is divided to the electricity, heat and irrigiation needs.
 This means that, besides an internal demand (inflow), both nodes output to the heat node while nodeA also outputs to the irrigation node.
 Additionally the nodes are connected to each other and the node_country_y1.
 The nodeA is connected to the node_country_x1 and nodeB is connected to the node_country_x2.

 For the sake of the example, we are only interested in the nodeA and nodeB.
-Therefore, group focus_nodes is created and the nodes are added to it with group__node relationships.
+Therefore, group focus_nodes is created and the nodes are added to it with group__node entities.
 To simplify the results, the flows from the two wind plants are aggregated as one.
 Same applies to the heat pumps.
 This is done by creating the groups wind_aggregated and heat_aggregated.
-The flows are added to the group with the group_unit_node relationship.
+The flows are added to the group with the group_unit_node entity.

 Note that here the node has to be either nodeA or nodeB, not the heat node!
 E.g. the nodes from the wind_aggregated group_unit_node are tied to the nodes from the focus_nodes group_node only when they share same nodes (e.g. wind_aggregated__wind_plant_1__nodeA and focus_nodes__nodeA have nodeA in common).
 The group_unit_node can include other flows but only the ones that are have a node that is inside the focus_nodes group are included in the result table under the focus_nodes group.